 Motivated by concerns about existential risk from advanced artificial intelligence and other issues affecting our society, we created GliaLab.

-Founded by an entrepreneur from Sarajevo and AI developer from Chicago, GliaLab is launched with a mission to become the first global non-profit initiative that will bring together a tandem of young and under-resourced scientists and researchers to work together and solve some of our society’s biggest problems using artificial intelligence.
+Founded by an entrepreneur from Sarajevo and AI developer from Chicago, GliaLab is launched with a mission to become the first company that will bring together a tandem of young and under-resourced scientists and researchers to work together and utilize machine learning and computer vision to help detect diseases.

 We are eager to solve problems affecting people across the globe and create artificial intelligence capable of finding answers to the world’s most pressing challenges.
-As a non-profit, our aim is to create values for humankind rather than particular entities.
+Our aim is to create meaningful values for humankind rather than particular entities.

 We are actively looking for talented and like-minded individuals to join us and help us make a positive impact and meaningful progress.
 Whether you are a PhD graduate from New York or an under-resourced genius from Pune, we will treat you as an equal and respect your work.
 With the right approach, together we can be successful in conquering any problems we face.

-Our goal is to become a leading youth research institution in various areas of AI, but these are our key areas of interest.
+Our goal is to become a leading development institution in various areas of AI, but these are our key areas of interest.

 How can we ensure that machines behave ethically and are used in the same manner?